Out of the rugged West emerged a Hawaiian cowboy who became a hero.

 Monte Scott Perez has been the director at full performances at the Waimea Historic Theatre on Kauai, the Hawaii Theatre in Honolulu and the East West Players David Henry Hwang Theatre in Los Angeles — all to standing ovation audiences.
 Mr. Perez is an actor who has toured nationally with the late Jack Krugman (Odd Couple, Quincy).

 Mr. Kaowili has acted as King Kalakaua in the film “Princess Ka'iulani” and is a member of the legendary Hawaiian music group “Sons of Hawaii” with Eddie Kamae.

-Mr. Woolford directed “Three Year Swim Club,” David Whang Theatre in Los Angeles Spring 2012, reprised East-West Players Theatre Fall 2012.
+The late Mr. Woolford was the director of the original production of Legend of Ko'olau at the McCoy Theatre at the Maui Arts & Cultural Center on Nov.
+9, 2013.
+He has directed “Three Year Swim Club,” David Henry Hwang Theatre in Los Angeles Spring 2012, reprised East-West Players Theatre Fall 2012.
 Actor/writer in one-man play “I- Land” at the Hawaii Theatre.
 Actor in “The King And I” at the London Palladium, replacing actor Jason Scott Lee.
 He is the director of the award-winning feature film, “The Haumana” that has premiered in Los Angeles in 2013.
-The original production of Legend of Ko’olau on Maui was directed by Mr. Woolford.

 Writer Gary T. Kubota